How to Run a System

 - Application Device is correct.
 The Application Device should be Local PC to run/test on your computer, or it should be a device listed in the Devices table.
 If not set correctly, change the Application Device to the correct one.

 - Application Toolkit matches the Application Device.
 For Device Local PC, Toolkit should be either Windows Toolkit or Linux Toolkit.
-If set incorrectly, select the correct Toolkit.
-To see which Toolkit is the correct one for your device, search for 'Toolkit' in the Help, and read the entries to find which Toolkit matches your device.
+If it is set incorrectly, select the correct Toolkit.
+To see which Toolkit is the correct one for your device, search for 'Toolkit' in the Help and read the entries to find which Toolkit matches your device.

 - Deploy-target is powered on and listed in the System Devices.
 If the device is not powered on, make sure that any connected equipment is in a non-hazardous safe state, then power the device on.
 If the device is not listed in the System Devices, make sure that it meets all the requirements of a target device.

 - Deploy-target is correctly paired.
 When correctly paired, the device is visible in the Devices table, and the button to the right should show Paired.
 If the device is not correctly paired, see how to pair a device.
 Note that Local PC does not have to be paired.

 - Correct Network for the deploy-target is selected in the Networks table.
 The network should be the same network that the device is on.
 A Local PC with no external communication usually runs on Loopback.
 If an incorrect network is selected, select the correct network in the Networks table by clicking the Select button in the same row as the correct network name.

 - Libraries have been built successfully, with the correct Toolkit.
 See how to build a library for more information.

 - Third-party libraries have been built successfully, with the correct Toolkit.
 See Third Party Library Support for more information.

 If the CDP MessageLog in Application Output pane shows many messages about Disconnecting and Connecting Applications, and your applications are using a Wi-Fi/Wireless network, you may try this: